parthratra59/Flytbase_backend/README.md

 ### Sites
 1. POST /sites/createSite - Create a new site

-2.GET /sites/getdroneBySiteName - Get drones by the site's name
+2. GET /sites/getdroneBySiteName - Get drones by the site's name

-3.PUT /sites/updateSiteName - Update a site by its name
+3. PUT /sites/updateSiteName - Update a site by its name

 4. DELETE /sites/deleteSiteByID/:sID - Delete a site by its ID